Last Updated on April 4, 2021 by Dani

 The issue of safety for female travelers has been nowhere more heightened than in India recently.
 We had a few difficult experiences during our travels to India and wanted to feature the experience of a solo female traveler and avid India traveler.
 When Melody Fears first traveled through India in 1997, she vowed never to return, based on the unwanted male attention she experienced.
-Find out how her entire perspective changed on subsequent trips and why she has now based herself (at least for the short-term) in the very country she thought she would never return to.
+Find out how her entire perspective changed on subsequent trips and why she has now based herself (at least for the short-term) in the very country she thought she would never return to, and what she thinks about solo female travel in India.

 Violence and sexual harassment against women in India is a hot topic in Western media recently, but this is not a new development.
 Instead, this treatment of women is so ingrained in Indian society that it has its own name, Eve-Teasing, and specially trained police focused exclusively on combating it.